georgy-kirilov/cheatsheet/docker/pgadmin4.md

 -d dpage/pgadmin4
 ```

-## Connect to a PostgreSQL container instance:
+## Connect to a PostgreSQL container instance

 1. __Launch__ `http://localhost:5050` __inside of a browser__